deepanshusingh-hub/connect_four_game/README.md

 # Connect Four Game

 A two person game in which you have to choose one color and fill four consecutive blocks to win.
 Trained AI to play against humans.
-Algorith used - Minimax algorithm, Alpha Beta pruning
+Algorithms used - Minimax algorithm, Alpha Beta pruning

 # Technology used